This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is simple eosinophilic pneumonia?

-What causes simple eosinophilic pneumonia?
+What causes or increases your risk of simple eosinophilic pneumonia?

 What are the signs and symptoms of simple eosinophilic pneumonia?

 - A cough that may produce yellow or bloody mucus